Kushan1001/License-Plate-Recognition/README.md

 # License Plate Detection & Anonymization

+## The problem

+Organizations that collect street-level or dashcam imagery (parking systems, traffic monitoring, mapping) often can't share or store that data freely because license plates are personally identifiable information in most jurisdictions.
+Manually blurring plates doesn't scale.
+This project automates that: detect every plate in an image and blur it, with a way to actually confirm the blur worked rather than assuming it did.

+## Overview

 A YOLOv8-based pipeline that detects license plates in images and blurs them out, with the blur quality checked using OCR instead of just eyeballing it.
-Also handles dataset cleanup, model export to ONNX, and flagging low-confidence detections for review
+Also handles dataset cleanup, model export to ONNX, and flagging low-confidence detections for review.
+Includes an untested function for batch-processing images from a GCS bucket.

 ## What it does